FrogMakeGames/Mustache-land/README.md

 # Mustache-land
-Small game about mustaches made with Lua + Love2d 11.1
+Small game prototype about mustaches made with Lua + Love2d 11.1

 Currently in developement.